In March 2020, the Education Policy Institute laid bare the ongoing challenges in the teaching labour market. These challenges include:

 These challenges often don’t exist (or not to the same imperative degree) in the corporate sphere.
 Yet many businesses with a simpler recruitment process haven’t been manual for years.
 A comparison that only hints at the seismic improvement using an Applicant Tracking System in education will make -

-- Digitalisation of the recruitment process – How significantly can your recruitment process be improved by transition from email and paper-based working to an Applicant Tracking System?
+- Digitalisation of the recruitment process – How significantly can your recruitment process be improved by transitioning from email and paper-based working to an Applicant Tracking System?

 - Safety and inclusivity – Can digitalisation really align all the safety and inclusivity requisites that are at the core of educational recruitment?